-For image content, you can use the Google Image Search function to find more information about that image.
-Other uses may include finding a different view of the place or object, or obtaining a better resolution of that image.
+For image content, you can use the search Google for that image to find more information.
+Other uses may include finding a different view of the place or object, or obtaining a better resolution of the image.
 Google’s image search will return like-images based on the uploaded image in your item record.
-This function works for image file types only (.png, .jpg, .jpeg, .gif, .tif, .tiff, .jp2, .cr2).
-The option will appear grayed out for all other file types.
+This function works for image file types only (.png, .jpg, .jpeg, .gif, .tif, .tiff, .jp2, .cr2) and will appear grayed out for all other file types.

 To use the Google Image Search: